 I don't recommend that.
 This is one of those recipes where you truly want the richness and flavor of real, full-fat sour cream.

 Yes.
-So you would cube the chicken breasts (make sure to remove the skin), cook the onions and mushrooms, and add the chicken pieces, skipping the first stage of cooking the chicken.
+Cube the chicken breasts (remove the skin first), cook the onions and mushrooms, and add the chicken pieces, skipping the first stage of cooking the chicken.
+The only caveat: rotisserie chicken breasts are often quite dry.

 Serving Suggestions